Stuart Haber

 Stuart Haber is an American cryptographer and computer scientist, known for his contributions in cryptography and privacy-preserving technologies and widely recognized as the co-inventor of the blockchain.
-His 1991 paper "How to Time-Stamp a Digital Document”, co-authored with W. Scott Stornetta, won the 1992 Discover Award for Computer Software and is considered to be one of the most important papers in the development of cryptocurrencies.
+His 1991 paper "How to Time-Stamp a Digital Document", co-authored with W. Scott Stornetta, won the 1992 Discover Award for Computer Software and is considered to be one of the most important papers in the development of cryptocurrencies.

+Haber is currently the Chief Cryptographic Officer of SureMark Digital, a company which provides cryptographic identity verification services.

 Education

 Haber studied at Harvard University, graduating magna cum laude in 1978 with a B.A. in mathematics.
 Haber earned his PhD at Columbia University in 1987 under the advisement of Zvi Galil with a thesis titled Provably Secure Multi-party Cryptographic Computation: Techniques and Applications.

 Career

 In 1987, Haber joined Bell Communications Research (Bellcore) as a research scientist.
 In 1989, Haber met W. Scott Stornetta, his future scientific partner and collaborator, when Stornetta joined Bellcore.
 In 1994, Haber and Stornetta co-founded Surety Technologies, a spinoff of Bellcore.
-In 1995, Surety’s offering constituted the first commercial deployment of a blockchain and is currently the oldest continuously running blockchain.
+In 1995, Surety's offering constituted the first commercial deployment of a blockchain and is currently the oldest continuously running blockchain.

 In 2002, Haber joined HP Labs as a research scientist in the Princeton office, working there for 15 years on cryptography and security related problems.

+Haber served as a member of the advisory board for Kadena, a hybrid blockchain platform.
+In 2018, Haber joined Kadena as an advisor.
+While Kadena LLC ceased business operations on 21 October 2025, the network successfully transitioned to a community-governed model known as Kadena Community Edition (KDA-CE).
+This transition was finalized via the Node 3.1.2 consensus update, which removed corporate 'expiry' logic and implemented an on-chain miner voting system.
+Under the longest-chain rule of Nakamoto Consensus, the community-governed chain—backed by 74% of the network's cumulative work—is recognized as the canonical source of truth, effectively migrating the protocol's sovereignty from the defunct corporation to a decentralized mining layer.
+As of February 2026, the network is maintained by independent miners and a Community Takeover Team (CTT), which manages the 83.7 million KDA platform share via a 3-of-5 multisignature safeguard.

-Haber currently serves as a member of the advisory board for Kadena, a hybrid blockchain platform.
+As of 2026, Haber serves as the Chief Cryptographic Officer for SureMark Digital.